-Acne forms when the skin pores are clogged with excess oil from excessive sebum production, dead cells, bacterial infection and dirt particles.
+Acne happens when hair follicles under the skin become clogged with excess oil from excessive sebum production, dead cells, bacterial infection, and dirt particles.
 The clogged pores may inflame the hair follicles causing painful breakouts.
-And when the congested pores do not inflame the follicles, they form painfree non-inflammatory acne.
+And when the congested pores do not inflame the follicles, they form pain-free non-inflammatory acne.

-Did you know is that acne can appear on any skin type- oily, combination and even dry skin?
+Quick Enlightenment - Acne can appear on any skin type- oily, combination, and even dry skin.

 Generally, acne can be categorized into 6 major types:

 1. Whiteheads (non-inflammatory)This type of acne forms when you have clogged pores with bacteria, oil, or dead skin cells stuck.
 These are not painful in nature.

 2. Blackheads (non-inflammatory)Such non-painful acne type appears within open pores which are clogged with impurities like dirt, or extra sebum from sebaceous glands.